glemaitre/scikit-learn-common-test/doc/develop.rst

 **not do any parameter validation in** ``__init__``.
 All logic behind estimator parameters, like translating string arguments into functions, should be done in ``fit``.
+If you really know what you are doing, it is still possible to store private attributes (attribute starting with an `_`) ans scikit-learn will be lenient towards those parameters.

 Also it is expected that parameters with trailing ``_`` are **not to be set inside the** ``__init__`` **method**.
 All and only the public attributes set by